VinzenzKlass/anaplan-sdk/docs/index.md

 </div>

 ---
+Streamlined Python Interface for the Anaplan API.
+Get up and running with the Anaplan API in minutes.

 Anaplan SDK is an independent, unofficial project providing pythonic access to Anaplan.
-It delivers high-level abstractions over all Anaplan APIs, allowing you to focus on business requirements rather than implementation details.
+It delivers high-level abstractions over all parts of the Anaplan API, allowing you to focus on business requirements rather than implementation details.

 ## Key Features

 - **Pythonic Interface**: Clean, intuitive access to Anaplan functionality
 - **Simplified API Interactions**: Automatic handling of authentication, error handling, and data formatting
 - **Performance Optimizations**: Built-in chunking and compression techniques
-- **Multiple API Support**: Compatible with all major Anaplan API endpoints
+- **Multiple API Support**: Supports all Anaplan API catgeories
 - **Flexible Client Options**: Both synchronous and asynchronous implementations
 - **Developer-Friendly**: Designed to reduce boilerplate code and accelerate development